-1. Act as though you are the boss and follow every one of the recommendations above.
+1. Act as though you are the boss and pay heed to the above observations.

 2. Ignore the boss.
 In other words, don’t invest all of your energy and focus presenting to the boss.
 Everyone in the room is equally important as she is; speak to everyone.
 If you direct your focus and voice only to the boss you’ll quickly lose the rest of the room.

 3. Look at the room differently.
 When you look around you, don’t just see business colleagues and people who may have a higher status than you.
 Long before you see their position, see the sons, daughters, mothers, fathers, brothers and sisters sitting with you.
 Why would you speak to a room full of business colleagues so differently than the way you speak with your mother?

 4. Be crystal clear on your intention.
 To substantially increase the likelihood of them giving you what you want you have to make them feel something.
 Decide well in advance what it is you want them to feel and make sure that the words you use and they way you use them are aligned to your intention.

 5. Everything you show your audience becomes a key part of your voice too.
 Present the ‘gold’.
 Slides smothered in data can be overwhelming to have to listen to a presenter trawl through.
 Only give them what they really need and make it visual, bold and compelling.

 6. Recognise that when you speak your voice is your most important tool.
 Strengthen, challenge and develop your physical voice by doing vocal exercises and listening to your own regularly.

 7. Movement is energy so make sure you move your hands, face, voice and entire body (meaningfully).
 Don’t just stand or sit there to speak.

 8. Be provocative.
 Ask them thought provoking questions, challenge their thinking and encourage them to challenge yours.